rostock/geocodr/docs/mapping.rst

 ``NGramField`` requires a Solr field with ``NGramFilterFactory`` filter.
 ``NGramField`` builds 3-grams by default.
 A search term `amberg` generates the `amb`, `mbe`, `ber` and `erg` tokens.
 Solr would return results as soon as a single 3-gram is matched.
 Since this is not desired for our geocoding, Geocodr builds a Solr phrase search to get finer control of the results.
 For `amberg` we search for the phrases `amb mbe ber erg` and require that at least 3 phrases (n-grams) match.
 A longer search term tolerates more missing n-grams.

 The boost for n-gram fields should be lower so that exact matches score higher.

+Note that Solr analyzers and filters are not applied.
+You need to implement any filter in your own subclass.
+``GermanNGramField`` is such a subclass for fields with ``NGramFilterFactory`` and ``GermanNormalizationFilterFactory``.

 Prefix matches
 ~~~~~~~~~~~~~~